 One easy solution is to use Segment Asset Customization.
 Segment Asset Customization or SAC delivers customized ads to select groups of people based on the geo-location.
 So while you may have thousands of different versions of the same ad, Facebook considers it a single ad.

 You would need to work with an official Facebook partner like Hunch to use SAC and it can help you derive better results faster.

-Use appropriate dealership location and serve relevant car offers to right buyer
+Use appropriate dealership locations and serve relevant car offers to the right buyers

 Another interesting feature is dynamic localization.
 This allows you to use multiple Facebook pages through one account and set up ads from your feed.

 Hunch cares about your performance.